DoriaWW/Airbnb-Review_Score-Spain/README.md

 <!--- First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem. -->
 **Research methode**

-The research methode that is used in this project is regression analysis.

-_"Explain choice of research methode"_
+The research methode that is used in this project is a regression analysis.
+This method is used to predict the influence of the independent variable amount of reviews on the dependent variable review score.
+In the model the moderators city size, room type and the quasi-moderator superhost status are analysed.
+By using regression there can, or cannot, be concluded if there is a correlation between the variables and what the exact regression is.
+With this information the research question is answered.

 **Moderators**